 No pictures.
 Opposing counsel and the E-Filing Portal won’t accept them.

 If I send them a document to complete, then I need them to return a whole document.
 Not the signature page and certainly not just a picture of the client’s signature.

 Don’t send legal materials and confidential through Facebook.

 I also send SASEs to my clients now because I had one client who was unfamiliar with how to buy stamps.
 Some people do not use a service if it’s not online.
 Some seemingly have never mailed anything.

 So how else do I handle this new communication challenge?

 I now recommend my Cellular Culture clients download free PDF apps like Adobe Fill & Sign.
 I ask them to try a few until they find one they like.
 PDF technology has become increasingly more intuitive over the last few years.

 I actually get the Cellular Culture despite some of the challenges it represents.
 I hate paper.
 I rarely print anything.
 Why should I?
-We lawyers rarely file page motions anymore unless a judge requires it.
+We lawyers rarely file paper motions anymore unless a judge requires it.

 I use my iPad for referring to motions and pleadings when I’m in state court.
 My trial exhibits, unless I’m entering them into evidence, are encompassed in PowerPoint presentations.

 I literally do not keep paper files or even CD-ROMs.
 I turn everything into a digital file and use a multiplicity of Cloud and backup hard drives in order to ensure nothing gets lost.